-As a maintenance supervisor or facilities operations manager, you start every morning with the same high-stakes juggling act: a whiteboard (or spreadsheet) full of work orders, a few technician schedules, and the best intentions.
+As a property maintenance manager you start every morning with the same high-stakes juggling act: a whiteboard (or spreadsheet) full of work orders, a few technician schedules, and the best intentions.

 But by noon, the plan has usually gone off track.
 Half your techs are waiting on updates for their next assignment, while the others are driving inefficient routes because a static schedule didn’t account for a last-minute emergency or an unexpected delay.